 Regularly featured on ITV’s This Morning and many other TV and radio shows, her advice is much sought after due to her positive, guilt-free attitude and effective solutions.
 The Sue Atkins Parenting Blog is where Sue shares some of her best advice to help you raise confident, resilient, independent kids.
 With new posts featured every few days you’ll always find something new, interesting and relevant to read.

 Got a topic you’d like covered?
 Just let Sue know and your question might be answered in the next blog!

-Get into the festive spirit with some Christmas-themed bedtime stories – perfect to snuggle up to in front of the tree, sipping hot chocolate 🙂 From wintery classics to new favourites about Father Christmas and his life in the North Pole, this reading list is suitable for all […]Read more
+Get into the festive spirit with some Christmas-themed bedtime stories – perfect to snuggle up to in front of the tree, sipping hot chocolate 🙂 From wintery classics to new favourites about Father Christmas and his life in the North Pole, […]Read more

 It’s #ChildrensBookWeek so I thought I’d give you some ideas around reading for pleasure.
 Reading for pleasure is so important for children & it can benefit your child’s education, social and cognitive development, their wellbeing, and their mental health.
 Reading with children can help to create a […]Read more

 What is it about nursery rhymes that is so helpful to kids?
 A recent study has revealed half of millennial parents can’t recite many popular nursery rhymes all the way through!
 A tenth of millennial mums and dads do not sing lullabies at all to their little ones […]Read more

 Today I am delighted to have Dan Freedman one of the UK’s leading football fiction writer as my guest blogger today.
 Dan worked at the top level of football for the last decade – writing for the FA, the Premier League and attending two World Cups – […]Read more